cloudberrydb/cloudberrydb/README.md

     checking Checking ORCA version... configure: error: Your ORCA version is expected to be 2.33.XXX
     ```

-### Install needed python modules

-  Add the following Python modules (2.7 & 2.6 are supported)

-  * psutil
-  * lockfile (>= 0.9.1)
-  * paramiko
-  * setuptools

-  If necessary, upgrade modules using "pip install --upgrade".
-  pip should be at least version 7.x.x.

 ### Build the database
 ```